jrdegbe/thamesthrive-api/docs/flow/index.md

 ## Actions

-Tracardi is an extendable system.
+ThamesThrive is an extendable system.
 It is build in a way that anyone with basic knowledge of python can add new action nodes.
-That's why you can find a lot of plug-ins for Tracardi on the Internet.
+That's why you can find a lot of plug-ins for ThamesThrive on the Internet.
 New actions can be installed on the system simply by adding its module name.
-Tracardi will then download the plugin code and install it.
+ThamesThrive will then download the plugin code and install it.
 See more about plugins installation in plugins section.

 ### Action configuration